 Catriona Menzies-Pike holds a PhD in English literature from the University of Sydney.
 She has worked online as an editor, journalist, and reviewer since 2008.
 Prior to joining the Sydney Review of Books she was arts editor at The Conversation website and managing editor at pioneering independent news and analysis website New Matilda.

 Contributing Editor: James Ley

 James Ley holds a PhD in English literature from the University of Western Sydney.
 He has been a professional literary critic for fifteen years.
-His work has appeared in numerous publications, including the Age, the Australian, the Times Literary Supplement, Australian Book Review and the Sydney Morning Herald.
+He was the inaugural editor of the Sydney Review of Books and his work has appeared in numerous publications, including the Age, the Australian, the Times Literary Supplement, Australian Book Review and the Sydney Morning Herald.